Faculty and Staff

-John J. Theis, Ph.D., a political science professor, joined LSC-Kingwood in 2007.
-Theis received a Bachelor of Administration degree from the University of Tulsa.
-He also earned a Master of Arts degree from Oklahoma State University.
-He earned a Ph.D. from the University of Arizona.
+Thilo M. Schimmel, Ph.D., history professor, joined LSC-Kingwood in 2011.
+He earned a Bachelor of Arts degree in History from Universität Regensburg in Germany and a Master of Arts degree in American Studies from Purdue University.
+He earned a Ph.D. in History from the University of Illinois.

 Dr. Daniel Coleman

 Anthony Carreras, assistant professor of philosophy, joined LSC-Kingwood in 2012.
 Carreras earned a Bachelor of Arts degree from Drew University and a Master of Arts degree from Georgia State University.
 He also earned a doctoral degree from Rice University.